joshsj/joshsj.github.io/source/_posts/time-complexity-and-big-o.md

 ## Time Complexity

-_Time complexity_ expresses the execution time of an algorithm as a function of its input size by measuring its number of operations, providing <!--excerpt-->a purely conceptual understanding of an algorithm's speed at any scale.<!--excerpt-->.
-When implementing an algorithm, its time complexity can
+_Time complexity_ expresses the execution time of an algorithm as a function of its input size by measuring its number of operations.
+This provides<!--excerpt--> a purely conceptual understanding of an algorithm's speed at any scale<!--excerpt--> and a gauge for the quality/accuracy of an implementation.

-be used in benchmarks for comparison to ensure it scales as intended.

 ## Notation